Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Preliminaries

 \item and a \emph{purely zigzag} $A_n$-type quiver $A_n(z)$ given by the following (or its opposite):

 where the last arrow is $\leftarrow$ (resp., $\rightarrow$) if $n$ is odd (resp., even).

 \end{itemize} In addition, the $D_n$-type quiver $D_n(b)$ is of the form

 \begin{example} Here, we compute interval resolution global dimension for a few examples. \begin{enumerate}[\rm (1)] \item For any $A_n$-type quiver $A_n(a)$, Gabriel's theorem \cite{Gabriel72} asserts that every indecomposable module is an interval module.
-Therefore, the interval resolution global dimension for $A_n(a)$ is zero.
+Therefore, the interval resolution global dimension for $A_n(a)$ is zero. \item Next, we consider the $D_4$-type quiver $D_4(b)$ displayed below: